Patrick Vieira: International career

 Vieira made his debut for France in 1997 against the Netherlands.
+Altogether, he won 107 caps for France, scoring six goals.
 He was part of the France squad in the 1998 FIFA World Cup.
 He came on as a substitute in the final against Brazil, and set up Arsenal teammate Emmanuel Petit for France's third goal in a 3–0 win.
 He, with the rest of the squad, was appointed a Knight of the Legion of Honour in 1998.

 He subsequently played as a first choice midfield player in France's successful campaign at UEFA Euro 2000, which they won, beating Italy in the final.
 He helped France to victory in the 2001 FIFA Confederations Cup, ending the tournament as joint top scorer with two goals, including the winner, a header, in the final against Japan.
 He also played in all three games in the 2002 World Cup, in which France were eliminated in the group stage, failing to score a goal.
 Vieira was injured and missed France's defeat to Greece, the eventual winners, at Euro 2004.
 After the tournament in Portugal, he became captain upon Zinedine Zidane's retirement from international football.
 In August 2005, he returned the armband as Zidane returned to the team.

 On 23 June 2006, his 30th birthday, Vieira took the captain's armband for the match in place of the suspended Zidane, and scored the first goal as France beat Togo 2–0 in the group stages of the 2006 World Cup; he also assisted Thierry Henry for the second.
 This win helped France advance to the knockout stages in second behind Switzerland.
 In the round of 16, Vieira assisted the equaliser by Franck Ribéry and scored the second goal in a 3–1 win over Spain.
 Vieira started the final, but was substituted injured for Alou Diarra as Italy won 5–3 on penalties after a 1–1 draw.

 On 5 August 2006, Vieira was reappointed captain of the France national team for the Euro 2008 qualifying campaign following Zidane's full retirement.
 He became the fifth Frenchman to earn 100 caps on 15 November, in a 1–0 win over Greece at the Stade de France.
 He played no part in the group games at Euro 2008 for a struggling France due to a niggling knee injury.
 His last cap with the national team was on 2 June 2009 in a friendly match against Nigeria, and was not included by coach Raymond Domenech in France's squad for the 2010 World Cup in South Africa.
 On 7 July 2010, Vieira confirmed that he was no longer interested in playing for France and would devote his time to Manchester City.
-Altogether, he won 107 caps for France, scoring six goals.